TorMap/tormap/README.md

 the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 - `yarn`: installs required frontend packages
-- `yarn start`: creates build, runs it and listens on http://localhost:3000 (page reloads if you save frontend changes)
+- `yarn start`: creates build, runs it and listens by default on http://localhost:3000 (page reloads if you save frontend changes)
 - `yarn build`: creates production ready build in `build` folder

 #### Config

 The main `frontend` config is located at `frontend/srv/util/config.ts`.
-Further environment options like enable/disable Browser autostart can be configured in `frontend/.env`.
+Further environment options like enable/disable Browser autostart and default port can be configured in `frontend/.env`.
 Dependencies are managed with `yarn` and located in `frontend/package.json`.
 Compiler options for `TypeScript` are located at `frontend/tsconfig.json`.

 ## Build project